 Outside of our traditional fundraising appeals for the Family Heart Screening Clinic, Cancer Care, and the Heart and Lung Transplantation Unit, the Mater Foundation also works to invest in often-critical hospital projects.
-Funds raised by our wonderful supporters are invested in the areas of most need, and some examples of what donations have done are listed below.
+Funds raised by our wonderful supporters are invested in the areas of most need.
+Some examples of what donations have done are listed below.

 The theatre – named after the late Maurice Neligan, who carried out Ireland’s first heart transplant in 1985 – is the first such theatre in a public hospital in Ireland.
 Cardiac radiologist, vascular surgeons, and cardiac surgeons are now able to carry out different procedures on the same patient in a single room.

-The theatre has large, extremely high-quality x-ray imaging equipment fixed inside and allows surgeons to carry out complex procedures using a combination of x-rays and surgery.
+The theatre has large, extremely high-quality x-ray imaging equipment fixed inside.
+This allows surgeons to carry out complex procedures using a combination of x-rays and surgery.

 Thanks to our supporters, over €700,000 was raised for this state-of-the-art facility.